 First, cancel the check.
 Then, issue a new check to the employee’s beneficiary or estate.
 You will still withhold any payroll taxes that the original paycheck was subject to.

 Final paycheck issued after death

-In all cases, you will make the final payment to the employee’s beneficiary or estate.
+Issue the final payment to the employee’s beneficiary or estate.
 Have the beneficiary or estate representative complete Form W-9 so you have their information.
-It could take a while to receive the completed Form W-9 if the estate needs to obtain an employer identification number (EIN).
+Keep in mind that it could take a while to receive the completed Form W-9 if the estate needs to obtain an employer identification number (EIN).